Why the Solar Year Begins on March 22

 At this point, the solar cycle reaches equilibrium, not initiation.

-From a structural perspective, an equilibrium point is not a beginning—it is a transition.
+From a structural perspective, an equilibrium point represents a transition, not a beginning.

 Why March 22, Not the Equinox Itself

-The point where solar momentum resumes in a clear direction
+The moment when solar momentum resumes in a clear direction

-A clean reference point for measuring the unfolding solar year
+A clean reference point for measuring the unfolding solar cycle

-Starting the year on March 22 allows the solar cycle to be measured from balance forward, without overlap or distortion.
+Beginning the year on March 22 allows the solar year to be measured from balance forward, without overlap, ambiguity, or distortion.

 Distinction From Civil and Symbolic New Years

-Similarly, cultural or symbolic new years—while meaningful—do not provide a consistent solar framework for long-term alignment.
+Similarly, cultural or symbolic new years — while meaningful — do not provide a consistent framework for solar alignment.

 A solar calendar must begin at a solar threshold, not a symbolic one.